DamoM73/anvil-python-tutorials/25a_home_component_code.md

 -
 ```

-## Planning
+## Assessments Service

-Repeating panels work by being connected to a list of values
+We noted last tutorial that the repeating panel needs to be linked to a list of items.